 I am writing to you before Registration Day to encourage you to consider enrolling in one of these seminar courses.
 Please feel free to contact any of the instructors to learn more about their courses and in particular to discuss possible meeting days and times if those listed are not possible for you.

-To learn more about the Advanced Undergraduate Seminars to be offered during the Fall 2017 semester, please check our website (https://biology.mit.edu/undergraduate/course_listings/advanced_undergraduate_seminars) and/or contact the instructors.
+To learn more about the Advanced Undergraduate Seminars to be offered during the Spring 2018 semester, please check our website (https://biology.mit.edu/undergraduate/course listings/advanced undergraduate seminars) and/or contact the instructors.